 Further, while the Privacy Rule does not prohibit the use of unencrypted e-mail for treatment-related communications between health care providers and patients, other safeguards should be applied to reasonably protect privacy, such as limiting the amount or type of information disclosed through the unencrypted e-mail.
 In addition, covered entities will want to ensure that any transmission of electronic protected health information is in compliance with the HIPAA Security Rule requirements at 45 C.F.R.
 Part 164, Subpart C.”

-ReminderCall.com’s mission is o keep you ahead of the game.
+ReminderCall.com’s mission is to keep you ahead of the game.
 To this end, we’ve developed a tool where customers can opt-in to your messages.
 It’s called the Secure Opt-In Portal and it’s included with every account.
 This feature helps comply with HIPAA, TCPA, CAN-SPAM and CASL rules.

 Reminder Call Template

 You have an appointment with Dr. Smith on <appointment date> at <appointment time>.
 If you need to make changes, please call the office at <phone number>.
 Press 1 to confirm your appointment.

 This simple reminder satisfies regulations by stating the company name and phone number.
 By design, it does not include a key press to cancel the appointment.
 Instead, it suggests calling the office to change the appointment.
 We have found that this technique reduces cancellations.
 It gives your or your staff the chance to reschedule the appointment right away.
-This enhances communication to let you provide better customer service.
+This enhances communication and improves customer service.

 Reminder Text Message Template